 Secondary Education Major/Professional Education (10 units)

 Take the courses below in the sequence listed.
 Refer to the IWU catalog for course prerequisites and restrictions on concurrent enrollment.
 The professional education courses listed below are used to compute your professional education grade point average (gpa) for TEP and student teaching acceptance.
-A gpa of 2.85 is required for program admission; a gpa of 3.0 is required for admission to student teaching.
-State law specifies a minimum grade of C for any course required for licensure and endorsement, regardless of gpa.

-Educ 225: Education and Social Justice (SI)
+Educ 225: Education and Social Justice (CSI)

 (or fall semester sophomore year)